nacorga/ai-pr-reviewer/README.md

 ## Requirements

 - Node.js
+- OpenAI account with API key
+- At least one of:
   - GitHub account with personal access token
-- OpenAI account with API key
+  - Bitbucket account with app password

 ## Setup